 a) Valid numbered quotations are provided in writing only and are valid for thirty days from the date of issue.
 The quotation is a net figure and is subject to VAT at the current rate.

 b) Payment can be made by credit card, debit card, and Electronic Funds Transfer (EFT).
-Credit or debit card payments are actioned on the day of the survey.
-Payment in full is required on the day of inspection.
+Payment is taken at the time of booking.

 7. Report Issue